 Forbes also added that the current market for in-home senior care services is approximately $80 billion annually.

 But there’s more: when it comes to franchising in this industry, you’re likely getting a bargain compared to investing in another industry.
-Some popular franchises (like fast food chains for example) can cost over half a million dollars for an initial investment, whereas an initial investment in Senior Helpers typically tops out under $120,000.
+Some popular franchises (like fast food chains for example) can cost over half a million dollars for an initial investment, whereas an initial investment in Senior Helpers typically ranges from $103,300 – $142,300.

 As for return on investment?
 We’ve already highlighted how profitable this industry can be, but here’s some further insight from Forbes: